 Since the Taconic Biosciences campus comprises more than 30 buildings, with complex heating and cooling systems, Antonio recognized the value of adding heating, ventilation, and air conditioning (HVAC) training to his skill set.
 Knowing that a supervisory position was going to be open in a different department, he decided to pursue the HVAC certification to apply for the position, which he now holds today.
 “My boss told me he never would have interviewed me if I did not have the certification,” he said.

 Antonio has one more professional goal written in his heart–the biggest yet.
-He said, “I would like to go on to get a college degree in management or business.
-My boss told me he never would have interviewed me if I did not have the certification."
+He said, “I would like to go on to get a college degree in management or business."

 For more information on this or any other Ulster BOCES program, call the Career & Technical Education Center at 845.331.6680, or the Adult Career Education Center at 845.331.5050.